polyaxon/polyaxon/docs/references/tracking-api/jobs.md

 ### Get job info

-Get information about the job.
+Get information about the job, this value is also exposed as an env var `POLYAXON_JOB_INFO`.

 ```python
 get_job_info